saba-chang/mastodon-for-fedibird/README.md

 Fedibird is **free, open-source software** licensed under **AGPLv3**.

 However, if you are not targeting Fedibird-specific features, please consider contributing to the upstream first; see Mastodon's [CONTRIBUTING.md](CONTRIBUTING.md).
 If you want to make an issue or pull request to Fedibird, please do so to the default branch of fedibird/mastodon.

+### Translations

+The translation specific to Fedibird has been separated from Mastodon.
+You can submit translations via [Fedibird translation in Crowdin](https://crowdin.com/project/fedibird).
+They are periodically merged into the codebase.

 ## License